thep1geon/Victor/README.md

 A great example of what you can do with the Victor library

+- Setting individual pixels
 - Drawing Circles
+- Drawing Lines
 - Drawing Filled Triangles
-- Drawing Lines
-- Setting individual pixels
 - Interaction with the keyboard
+- Images!